Carolyne Christie: Roger Waters

 After her divorce from Scully, Christie married Roger Waters, the bass player of the English rock band Pink Floyd; this was his second marriage.
 Their wedding cake was a gift from her friend, Sarah Ferguson, later Duchess of York.
 They had two children, Harry (born 16 November 1976), a keyboard player in his father's band as well as other bands, and India Rose (born 25 April 1978), a model, before divorcing in 1992.

-The two-part song "Pigs on the Wing" on Pink Floyd's Animals album is a love song from Waters for Christie, and a hidden message in the song "Empty Spaces", on the follow-up album The Wall, refers to her.
+The two-part song "Pigs on the Wing" on Pink Floyd's Animals album is a love song from Waters for Christie, and a hidden message in the song "Empty Spaces", on the subsequent album The Wall, refers to her.
 It was Christie's suggestion that Bob Ezrin be asked to produce the latter album.

 Waters employed Christie's brother Willie to take photographs for the cover of his last album with Pink Floyd, The Final Cut, and to direct the accompanying short film.